AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/access.md

 ---
-title: "Accessing the [!DNL Observation for Adobe Commerce]" nerdlet
+title: "Accessing the [!DNL Observation for Adobe Commerce] nerdlet"
 description: Learn how to access the [!DNL Observation for Adobe Commerce] nerdlet.
 ---
 # Accessing the [!DNL Observation for Adobe Commerce] nerdlet